 "While a lot of people are thinking about their budget, I highly encourage people to get to know their photographer and their photographer's portfolio.
 If you are relaxed and at ease with your photographer, your session or wedding is going to be much more fun and produce better end results.
-If your photographer causes you to feel tense, pressures you into doing something you are uncomfortable with, or is disconnected from you as a person, it is going to show in your photos, and you aren't going to have good memories attached to the images."
+If your photographer causes you to feel tense, or is disconnected from you as a person, it is going to show in your photos and you aren't going to have good memories attached to the images."

 "While I encourage using the internet to collect general ideas, get inspired, and figure out how you might want to coordinate outfits.... printing off a list of photos to copy is frowned upon.
 Why?

 "You should hire your photographer because you like THEIR work, and you trust them to do what they are good at.
 Your photographer has spent years crafting their skills.
 Trust your photographer."

 "Trying to recreate a photo can be difficult on so many levels, and can eat up all the time that you've booked with your photographer, while causing stress and tension."

 "Most photographers want to tell YOUR story, they want to connect with you organically, they want to capture you.
 Copying someone else's pose, is like trying to fit you into a mold.
 It isn't you, and it can never be exact, so then chances of you being happy with the results are limited."

 "If this is for a wedding, the only list that I need is a list of family names IN the groupings that you want taken (see below for more info).
 I need to know if there are any surprises, and gifts to be exchanged, any special sentimental things that I wouldn't otherwise know about.
 I don't need a shot list, just anything special about your day that I need to know about."